guillaumepellegrino/memtrace/README.md

 ```

 ### 2.3 Manual installation on target platform
+Install memtrace agent and memtrace itself on target in the same folder:
 ```
-# Install memtrace agent and memtrace itself on target in the same folder.
 $ scp build-XXX/libmemtrace-agent.so $hostname-target:/tmp/
 $ scp build-XXX/memtrace $hostname-target:/tmp/
 $ scp scripts/memtrace-endurance $hostname-target:/tmp/

-# On some Embedded Linux, you may not have any writable partition with execution rights.
-# So, you may need to give a partition with execution rights:
-$ mount -o remount,exec /tmp/
 ```
+> [!IMPORTANT]
+> On some Embedded Linux, you may not have any writable partition with execution rights.
+> So, you may need to give a partition with execution rights:
+> ```
+> $ mount -o remount,exec /tmp/
+> ```

 ## 3. Endurance tests with Memtrace